 Briefpoint

-Legal AI: Applications & Benefits in 2024
+Legal AI: Applications & Benefits in 2025

 In Practice Pointers

-Legal AI: Applications & Benefits in 2024
+Legal AI: Applications & Benefits in 2025

 AI lets law firms move away from rigid and often tedious legal workflows that tradition dictates.
-And as legal professionals learn to work in tandem with AI technology, the benefits become clearer and clearer: Less time spent on repetitive tasks and more time for high-value work that directly translates to billable hours.
+As legal professionals learn to work in tandem with AI technology, the benefits become clearer and clearer: Less time spent on repetitive tasks and more time for high-value work that directly translates to billable hours.

 man going through a pile of documents